Terms & Conditions

 23.3 Payment by the Buyer to the Seller of any fee relating to either the design or the supply or both the design & supply of materials by the Seller does not confer any rights of ownership or licence rights over the intellectual property rights of the Seller, including but not limited to; copyright, patents or other design rights.

-23.4 Dales Fabrications Limited have applied for Trademark licencing of the triangular logo and stylised ‘Dales’, hence these may not be reproduced without the express written permission from a Director of Dales Fabrications Limited (“the Seller”).
+23.4 Dales Fabrications Limited hold Trademarks for the triangular logo and stylised ‘Dales’, hence these may not be reproduced without the express written permission from a Director of Dales Fabrications Limited (“the Seller”).

 Intellectual Property Rights and Our Site